java licensing

 If we have Java 6, do we need a license?

 Yes, you most likely need a license for Java 6.
-It is important to review the specific licensing agreement applicable to that version, typically the Binary Code License (BCL), to ensure compliance.
+To ensure compliance, reviewing the specific licensing agreement applicable to that version, typically the Binary Code License (BCL) is important.

 We have Java 7.
 Do we need a license?